Topical alignment in online social systems: Introduction

 \section{Introduction}

 Relationships among people determine the structure of complex social systems.
 As such, the emergence and widespread use of online social networking sites have allowed to address a number of questions related to how humans connect among each other.
-Research using data from online social media have in turn produced new methods and models that are at the core of present (computational) social sciences.
+Research using data from online social media have, in turn, produced new methods and models that are at the core of present (computational) social sciences.
 In this work, we explore the relationships between users of the microblogging service Twitter and the information shared by them.
-Information sharing is a very important aspect of Twitter, which is often categorized as an information network \cite{Myers2014a}, i.e., it is often a means for the consumption and sharing of contents that are mainly diffused through users' connections.
+Information sharing is a very important aspect of Twitter, which is also considered as an information network \cite{Myers2014a}, i.e., it is often a means for the consumption and sharing of contents that are mainly diffused through users' connections.
 The way Twitter $-$and other social networks $-$ works leads to an interesting linkage between information and (often adaptive or dynamic) relationships among individuals, which is the focus of our investigation.

 In what follows, we inspect how much the information shared by users is related to their connections in the social network.
-This question is explored through the lens of the homophily principle, that is, by analyzing the tendency of individuals to establish ties with alike \cite{McPherson2001, McPherson1987, Newman2003, Kossinets2009}.
-Being more specific, homophily is the tendency of individuals to connect with persons with the same sociodemographic characteristics such as race, age, religion, and gender \cite{McPherson2001}.
-Thus, our goal in this work is to demonstrate that the information spread in the network is a crucial component of social dynamics through the verification of topical homophily.
-Here, homophily is explored through topics of information.
-We infer topics from clusters of highly associated \textit{hashtags} -- social annotations which can indicate messages' content -- in messages exchanged by users.
-Intuitively, their use exposes a latent ``context'', in which users are engaged when exchanging messages concerning the respective topic.
-Therefore, we consider that a topic exposes latent higher-level semantic entities.
+Our goal is to demonstrate that the information spread in Twitter is a crucial component of social dynamics through the verification of topical alignment.
+Connected users being topically aligned is an indication of how much homogeneity is pervasive across their dimensions of interests and ideas.
+Accordingly, this requires a proper assessment of the information topics, since focusing only on individual annotations does not capture the latent ``context'' in which users are engaged when exchanging messages.
+We infer topics from clusters of highly associated \textit{hashtags} in messages exchanged by users.
+This allows us to capture topics exposing latent higher-level semantic entities without the need of an external ontology or manual classification step \cite{Lehmann2012, Lee2011, Bogdanov2013}.